For landlords

 Periodic tenancies replace fixed terms

-Assured shorthold tenancies with a fixed term are due to be replaced by rolling, periodic tenancies.
-In practice that would mean tenancies continue month to month rather than for a set term, with tenants able to end the tenancy by giving notice and landlords using the grounds for possession where they apply.
+Assured shorthold tenancies with a fixed term have been replaced by rolling, periodic tenancies.
+Tenancies now continue month to month rather than for a set term, with tenants able to end the tenancy by giving notice and landlords using the grounds for possession where they apply.
 It is a shift from "the term ends on this date" to "the tenancy continues until one side ends it properly".
-The exact structure and timing are set out in the legislation and guidance, so check the current position on GOV.UK.
+Existing tenancies converted across on 1 May 2026, and that conversion came with duties of its own, including giving tenants the government information sheet, so check GOV.UK for what applied to your tenancies.
+For more on how these work day to day, see our guide to what a periodic tenancy is under the Renters' Rights Act 2025.
+For a plain-English overview of the whole Act, see the Renters' Rights Act 2025 explained.

-Rent increases are due to be limited to once a year and to follow a set statutory process, with tenants able to challenge an increase at the First-tier Tribunal.
-The grounds landlords can use to seek possession, such as selling the property or moving in a family member, are being reshaped with their own notice periods and evidence requirements.
-Existing tenancies and any contractual terms can interact differently, so the common-sense takeaway is the same: keep clear records and serve the right notice in the right way, and check the detail before you rely on it.
+Rent increases are now limited to once a year and must follow the statutory process, with tenants able to challenge an increase at the First-tier Tribunal.
+There is also a cap on rent in advance: you cannot require more than one month's rent up front, and you cannot require rent to be paid before the tenancy agreement is signed.
+The grounds for seeking possession, such as selling the property or moving in a family member, have been reshaped with their own notice periods and evidence requirements.
+Contractual terms in older agreements can interact with the new rules in different ways, so the common-sense takeaway is the same: keep clear records and serve the right notice in the right way, and check the detail before you rely on it.

 A new database and an Ombudsman